Tychobra/polished_example_apps/README.md

 [Live App](https://demo1.polished.tech/)

-All `polished` apps use the API available at <a target="_blank" href="https://auth-api.polished.tech/v1">auth-api.polished.tech/v1</a>.
+All `polished` apps use the API available at <a href="https://auth-api.polished.tech/v1" target="_blank">auth-api.polished.tech/v1</a>.
 All you need is a copy of your secret API key provided at [dashboard.polished.tech](https://dashboard.polished.tech) and your provided app name, then the `polished` API handles the rest.
 You can find more information about the `polished` API [here](https://polished.tech/docs/3-01-auth-api).

 #### 2. 02_custom_sign_in